Perriello's big smash makes a mark, but will it resonate?

 Moments after the deciding vote was cast, upstart Democratic candidate Tom Perriello released a campaign ad that showed him standing in front of an ambulance being flattened by an automobile compacter.
 The symbolic but powerful image, which Perriello said in the ad was a metaphor for what GOP leaders are trying to do to affordable health care, quickly went viral, demonstrating the angst over health care and its uncertain future.

-The campaign has not said if the ad will ever make it on television or even be used in a digital buy, but it seems clear the video achieved its purpose: It captured the moment in a memorable way while calling attention to the candidate, something that Perriello's team has successful done a number of times as they hope to defy the odds and topple Lt.
+The campaign said the ad will run on television starting next week, but it did not disclose the extent of the buy.
+In any case, it seems clear the video achieved its purpose: It captured the moment in a memorable way while calling attention to the candidate, something that Perriello's team has successful done a number of times as they hope to defy the odds and topple Lt.
 Governor Ralph Northam in the Democratic primary in June.
 Under Virginia's constitution, Gov. Terry McAuliffe cannot run for another consecutive term.

 Northam, who is considered the frontrunner, has been an announced candidate for the State's top job for more than a year.
 He enjoys the support of a lengthy list of Democratic officials, including every single statewide officeholder.
 They all backed his campaign before Perriello decided to enter the race.